Return To Overview

 5.00

-(G)The results of the 2023 performance evaluation have been submitted to the 15th report of the fifth session of the Board of Directors on March 14, 2024.
+(G)The results of the 2024 performance evaluation have been submitted to the 4th report of the sixth session of the Board of Directors on March 6, 2025.